About the campaign

 - by supporting parents, carers, pupils and teachers who are victims of discrimination as a consequence of the current system.

-Supporters of the campaign include the Accord Coalition, the British Humanist Association, Professor Ted Cantle and the iCoCo Foundation, the Association of Teachers and Lecturers, British Muslims for Secular Democracy, the Campaign for State Education, the Centre for Studies on Inclusive Education, the Christian think tank Ekklesia, the Green Party of England and Wales, the Hindu Academy, the Liberal Democrat Education Association, Liberal Youth, the Local Schools Network, Richmond Inclusive Schools Campaign, the Runnymede Trust, the Socialist Educational Association, and the General Assembly of Unitarian and Free Christian Churches, with more individuals and organisations to come.
+Supporters of the campaign include the Accord Coalition, Humanists UK, Professor Ted Cantle and the iCoCo Foundation, the Association of Teachers and Lecturers, British Muslims for Secular Democracy, the Campaign for State Education, the Centre for Studies on Inclusive Education, the Christian think tank Ekklesia, the Green Party of England and Wales, the Hindu Academy, the Liberal Democrat Education Association, Liberal Youth, the Local Schools Network, Richmond Inclusive Schools Campaign, the Runnymede Trust, the Socialist Educational Association, and the General Assembly of Unitarian and Free Christian Churches, with more individuals and organisations to come.

 Last year, many of these organisations came together to sign a joint letter to Michael Gove, published in The Observer.
 This was in response to a survey that showed that the public oppose religious selection by more than four to one, and the first ever judicial review against a new school because of religious selection being fought at the High Court.